eyasir329/PC_setup/Onstie PC Setup/new_scripts/README.md

 # Contest Environment Manager

-A comprehensive system for managing contest environments with internet restrictions, user account management, and automated setup for programming contests.
+A comprehensive system for managing programming contest environments with internet restrictions, user account management, and automated setup for programming contests.

 ## Features